francis-pouatcha/multi-party-computing/mpc/ed-bip32.md

 # Ed25519-BIP32
 [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) defines a procedure for deriving ec-keypairs from parent keys.
-For ed25519 keypairs, we found this work [Ed25519-BIP](https://input-output-hk.github.io/adrestia/static/Ed25519_BIP.pdf) to be the most promissing.
+For ed25519 keypairs, we found this work [Ed25519-BIP](https://input-output-hk.github.io/adrestia/static/Ed25519_BIP.pdf) to be the most promising.

 The definition of bit and byte strings as used here is found in [strings expressions](./conv-ser-enc.md).

 ## Little Endianness
 For EdDSA and the corresponding ed-BIP32 key derivation process, all bytes to number encodings and decodings are performed assuming the __little endian__ oder of the underlying octet string.

-Nevertheless, we will still be explicitly indicating it using e.g. $a_{<(le:o):32>}$ to indicate the scalar number $s$ as being from a $32$ bytes litle endian string.
+Nevertheless, we will still be explicitly indicating it using e.g. $a_{<(le:o):32>}$ to indicate the scalar number $s$ as being from a $32$ bytes little endian string.

 ## Producing an ed25519 Extended Master Key
 Following steps produce a key for use with ed255519: